pqvst/cafeandcowork/data/taipei/the-normal.md

   - menu3.jpg
 ---

 Another great cafe near Nanjing Fuxing station.
 The interior is quite large and has a nice modern vibe.
 There are several seating areas, and one large worktable suitable for working with a group of people.
 Very fast WiFi, power outlets, and decent selection of food and drinks.
-I can definitely recommend trying the German pork sandwich with Sourdough bread
+I can definitely recommend trying the German pork sandwich with Sourdough bread.